emmyileeva/Workbook-6/README.md

 ## 📘 Exercises Included

+### ✅ AssetPortfolio UML Diagram
+- Designed a UML class diagram for an Asset Portfolio application
+- Defined abstract class `FixedAsset` with subclasses:
+  - `Jewelry`, `Gold`, and `House`
+- Added a new interface `Valuable` to represent items with a value
+- Created new classes `BankAccount` and `CreditCard` to represent liquid assets and debt
+  - `BankAccount` includes `deposit()` and `withdraw()` methods
+  - `CreditCard` includes `charge()` and `pay()` methods
+- Updated the `Portfolio` class to hold a list of `Valuable` items instead of only `FixedAsset`
+- Practiced distinguishing between:
+  - Fixed assets (less likely to change in value)
+  - Liquid accounts (change frequently and should not extend `FixedAsset`)
+- Exported the final diagram to the `assets-diagrams` folder as instructed
+- Great practice for:
+  - Visualizing class relationships and responsibilities
+  - Using interfaces to unify behavior between unrelated classes
+  - Updating existing designs to support new requirements

 ### ✅ WorkingWithInterfaces
 - Demonstrates how to use the `Comparable` interface to sort custom objects
 - Defines a `Person` class with three fields: